-All photography in this post is original, shot myself (by Luke Fandrich) for my Around the Hat series.
+All photography in this post is original and part of my Around the Hat photo series.

 St. Patrick's Church - 7 Wonders of Medicine Hat, Alberta